Article · May 1, 2026

 - Commit: def5678

-Two values.
-The log is the audit trail when someone six weeks later asks “why did we do it this way.”
-And the log is the cross-session resume point if the migration spans multiple days (or multiple developers).
+The log does two things.
+It is the audit trail when someone six weeks later asks why a form was structured this particular way.
+And it is the cross-session resume point when the migration spans multiple days.

 When a phase fails the gate